CooperASC/cooperasc.github.com/_posts/notes/2012-11-08-asc-meeting-notes.md

 Charis Jackson-Barrios

-Importance of ASC site to be up in running in terms of communication/ addressing our identity as student council in relation to…
+-importance of ASC site to be up in running in terms of communication/ addressing our identity as student council in relation to…
 Site does not replace conversations it supplements them

 -important to add info to sites immediately after meeting and edit periodically thru week